huyentrangdhxd/eloquent-google-translate/README.md

 # A package to translate Laravel eloquent Models easily
+This package is customized from the package of Ezeugwu Paschal (ezeugwupaschal@yahoo.com) https://github.com/paschaldev/eloquent-translate
 This package serves as the complete solution to handling translations in a laravel application for data stored in the database.
 Translations for every model are stored in a database table.
 By default, automatic translation is enabled.
 Automatic translation uses third party provider(s) to translate your database attributes, the default for now is Google Translate API.
 If you choose not to use a third party translation service, you can also manually set your translation for any model.

 ## Installation